awsdocs/amazon-route53-docs/doc_source/domain-update-contacts.md

 You can use this procedure only if the domain is already registered with Route 53\.
 If you're transferring a domain to Route 53 and you can't access email at the email address for the registrant contact, you must work with the current registrar to update the email address\.

 ****

+1. Update settings for the domain to specify the correct email address for the registrant contact\.
+There must be an active change request before an AWS customer support engineer can process the change\.
+For more information, see [Updating Contact Information for a Domain](#domain-update-contacts-basic)\.

 1. Download the [Change of Registrant Email Form](https://s3.amazonaws.com/AWSCS_CustomerForms/AmazonRegistrarChangeOfRegistrantEmailForm.pdf)\.